hrichharms/proximity-warning/README.md

 The purpose of this repository is to provide the foundation of a camera based proximity warning and ride camera system.

+The classifier system included in this project isn't particularly accurate.
+For a production environment, a more sophisticated solution is advised.

 Included Haar Cascade Classifier taken from [here](https://github.com/AdityaPai2398/Vehicle-And-Pedestrian-Detection-Using-Haar-Cascades).

 ## Components